 - ½ cup heavy cream

-- 4 oz package Idahoan Buttery Homestyle Mashed Potatoes, prepared to package directions
+- 4 oz package Idahoan Buttery Homestyle Mashed Potatoes or any other flavor favorite, prepared to package directions

 - 1 cup red cabbage, shredded